 SAR Record Copies for C.A.R.
 C.A.R. is now accepting verified claims from record copies of well-documented SAR applications.
 The C.A.R. staff genealogist has told me that this is because of clear staff verification on SAR applications and a noticeable improvement in documentation and citations.
 If an SAR applicant is planning to use a record copy of his SAR application for a close relative to join C.A.R., he should be aware that C.A.R., like DAR, requires "complete" information for the three most recent generations for both spouses.
 This includes dates and places of birth, marriage, and death in addition to lineage.
 SAR does not require complete information so long as lineage, service of the patriot ancestor, and gender of the applicant is proven, although it encourages additional information.
-If an SAR application omits or fails to prove complete information about the most recent generations, a C.A.R. applicant using the record copy will be required to provide and prove that missing information to C.A.R.
-Providing and proving that information to SAR can benefit close relatives applying to C.A.R., and is good genealogy.
+If an SAR application omits or fails to prove complete information about the most recent generations, a C.A.R. applicant using the record copy will be required to provide and prove that missing information to C.A.R., and is good genealogy.